azecdev90/laravel-vue-spa/README.md

 ## Backend
 - API implemented
-- Error responses made with
+- Error responses made in JSON
 - Resources used for consisten display API data
 - Request implemented for validation